claudiajs/claudia-api-builder/README.md

 You can either respond synchronously (just return a value, as above), or respond with a `Promise`.
 In that case, the lambda function will wait until the
 `Promise` resolves or rejects before responding.
 Please note that AWS currently uses Node.js 0.10.36, which does not include the standard `Promise` library, so you need to include a third party one.
 API Builder just checks for the `.then` method, so it should work with any A+ Promise library.

+### Customising response codes and content types

+By default, Claudia.js uses 500 as the HTTP response code for all errors, and 200 for successful operations.
+The `application/json` content type is default for both successes and failures.
+You can change all that by using the optional third argument to handler definition methods.
+All keys are optional, and the structure is:

+  * `error`: a number of a key-value map.
+If the number is specified, then that's used as the HTTP response code.
+If the key-value map is specified, it should have the following keys:
+    * `code`: HTTP response code
+    * `contentType`: the content type of the response
+  * `success`: a number of a key-value map.
+If the number is specified, then that's used as the HTTP response code.
+If the key-value map is specified, it should have the following keys:
+    * `code`: HTTP response code
+    * `contentType`: the content type of the response

+These special rules apply to content types and codes:

+  * When the error content type is text/plain, only the error message is sent back in the body, not the entire error structure.
+  * When the error content type is application/json, the entire error structure is sent back .
+  * When the response type is application/json, the response is JSON-encoded.
+So if you just send back a string, it will have quotes around it.
+  * When the response type is text/plain, text/xml, text/html or application/xml, the response is sent back without JSON encoding (so no extra quotes).
+  * In case of 3xx response codes for success, Claudia puts the response body into the Location header, so you can easily create HTTP redirects.

+To see these options in action, see the  [Serving HTML Example project](https://github.com/claudiajs/example-projects/tree/master/web-serving-html) .